Weakly Supervised Pneumonia Localization from Chest X-Rays Using Deep Neural Network and Grad-CAM Explanations: Methods

 \subsection{Performance Evaluation Metrics}

 To systematically assess model performance, we employed a set of evaluation metrics designed to measure both classification accuracy and clinical relevance in class-imbalanced conditions.
-To formulate evaluation metrics mathematically, lets assume TP, TN, FP, and FN represents true positives, true negatives, false positives, and false negatives, respectively.
+To formulate evaluation metrics mathematically, let us assume TP, TN, FP, and FN represents true positives, true negatives, false positives, and false negatives, respectively.

 \textbf{Accuracy}:

 Accuracy measures the proportion of correct predictions both true pneumonia cases (TP) and true normal cases (TN) out of all predictions.
 However, accuracy can be misleading in imbalanced datasets because it may overestimate performance by favoring the majority class.
 Therefore, we evaluate our models using additional class-imbalance–aware metrics.